 Theatre is an intrinsically interactive art form.
 Even with a solid fourth wall in place, we're used to being in the room while the action unfolds and feeling the energetic exchange between the actors and their audience.
-But now that so much theatre is taking place on a virtual stage—with actors logging in on remote devices from different locations—that synergy can be difficult to achieve.
+But now that so much theatre is taking place as a virtual production - with actors logging in on remote devices from different locations - that synergy can be difficult to achieve.

 To set yourself up for successful online auditions, follow these outside-the-box guidelines:

 1. plan for what you need, not for what you want

 With the access and flexibility afforded by today's technology, the recent trend in professional casting has already been leaning toward actor-submitted self-tapes.
 If you’ve never worked in this way before, think of now as your chance to push your own creative boundaries and shake up some old routines that may not be serving you as well as they once did.

 The opportunity to self tape gives actors more control over their work, which means you’ll likely receive better submissions.
 It also makes the process run much more smoothly than it otherwise might if you tried to hold live auditions online.

 With self-tapes, you won’t have to worry about your next actor accidentally entering the room before you’re finished with the current one.
 You can avoid the inevitable clumsiness of rhythm and pacing altogether by letting the actor send their submission in a ready-made package.

 Above all, make it as easy as possible for actors to give you exactly what you need to make the right decisions for your virtual production.
 That includes not just the format of your audition process, but the way you ask them to engage with the material, as well.